-Generally, a new indictment or information shall be assigned randomly to a judge; however, any reindictment on a case previously dismissed shall be assigned to the judge who had been assigned to the original indictment.
-If any other case involving the same defendant is pending as a presentence case, the clerk shall assign the new indictment or information to that judge with the lowest numbered case pending.
-Additionally, pursuant to Local Rule 8.04(E), if a drug court participant is indicted on a new case, the new case shall be manually assigned to the drug court judge and the judge pool will not be adjusted.
+Generally, a new indictment or information shall be assigned randomly to a Judge; however, any reindictment on a case previously dismissed shall be assigned to the Judge who had been assigned to the original indictment subject to the exceptions herein.

 Indictments shall be processed in the order listed on the grand jury report.

+If any other case involving the same defendant is pending as a presentence case, the Clerk shall assign the new indictment or information to that Judge with the lowest numbered case pending.

+Additionally, pursuant to Gen. R. 5.04(E), if a Drug Court participant is indicted on a new case, the new case shall be manually assigned to the Drug Court Judge and the Judge pool will not be adjusted.

+Indictments shall be processed in the order listed on the grand jury report.

-(B) MULTIPLE CASES
+(B) SINGLE DEFENDANTS

 Multiple cases against the same defendant shall be assigned to a single judge.

+(1) DEFENDANTS WITH ACTIVE PROBATION CASES

+If a probationer is indicted on a new case, the new case shall be assigned to the Trial Judge who placed the defendant on probation or community control.

+(2) PARTICIPANTS IN TREATMENT COURT

+If a Treatment Court participant is indicted on a new case, the new case shall be manually assigned to the Treatment Court Judge and the Judge pool will not be adjusted.

+(3) DEFENDANTS WITH PENDING CASES

+If a defendant is arraigned on a new case and the defendant has a pending case(s) assigned to a Trial Judge, the new case shall be assigned to that Trial Judge.

+(C) MULTIPLE CASES DEFENDANTS

+Multiple cases against the same defendant shall be assigned to a single judge.

-All co-defendants indicted in a multiple defendant case(s) shall be assigned to the same trial judge.
-Any subsequent arraignments of other co-defendants shall be assigned to the same trial judge.
-If a subsequently arraigned co-defendant is not assigned to the same trial judge, and the case(s) involving the co-defendant(s) are still pending, the clerk shall transfer the case to the originally assigned trial judge.
-At the time of the arraignment of the subsequent co-defendant, the prosecutor shall file a notice which provides:
+All co-defendants indicted in a multiple defendant case(s) shall be assigned to the same Trial Judge by random lot regardless of any pending cases, active community control status, or active Treatment Court participation of the co-defendants.
+Any subsequent arraignments indictments of other co-defendants shall be assigned to the that same Trial Judge.

+If a subsequently arraigned_indicted co-defendant is not assigned to the_that same Trial Judge, and the case(s) involving the co-defendant(s) are still pending, the Clerk shall transfer the case to the_that originally assigned Trial Judge.
+At the time of the arraignment of the subsequent co-defendant(s), the prosecutor shall file a notice which provides:

-- (1) the case numbers of all other co-defendants; and - (2) the name of the trial judge to whom the first co-defendant was assigned.
+- (1) The case numbers of all other co-defendants; and - (2) The name of the Trial Judge to whom the first co-defendant was assigned.